javierriveracastro/betteroll-swade/README.md

 # Better rolls for SWADE (Alpha version)

 This is an alpha for version 2 of the module.
-If you are not familiarized with it you are probably better using the 1.x version.
+If you are not familiarized with it, you are probably better using the 1.x version.

 Please leave your feedback on the official Foundry discord.
 Feel free to ping me if you want.